jacoby/jacoby.github.io/_posts/2018-02-19-solving-a-math-meme.markdown

 I found this in my Twitter feed, which I found interesting, because I normally see things of this form on Facebook.

-!(FOR REAL MATH NERDS ONLY!
+![FOR REAL MATH NERDS ONLY!
 SOLVE CAREFULLY!
 230-220 x 1/2 =
-MOST PEOPLE WON'T BELIEVE IT, BUT THE ANSWER IS 5!)[/images/five.jpg]
+MOST PEOPLE WON'T BELIEVE IT, BUT THE ANSWER IS 5!](/images/five.jpg)

 ##The problem